-Note: A student who has no experience in an honors level math course or who has dropped out of the honors program may find AP Calculus AB and AP Calculus BC to be overwhelming.
+NOTE: A student who has no experience in an honors level math course or who has dropped out of the honors program may find AP Calculus AB and AP Calculus BC to be overwhelming.
 These advanced placement courses are highly-rigorous college level courses whose foundations are found within the entire honors program curriculum: Honors Geometry, Honors Algebra 2/Trigonometry and Honors Pre-Calculus.
 MATH ELECTIVES:

-Introduction to Computer Science (10-12) (Math or Career & Tech Ed.
-Credit) AP Principles of Computer Science (10-12) (Math or Career & Tech Ed.
-Credit) AP Computer Science (Honors) (11-12) (Math or Career & Tech.
-Ed.
-Credit) AP Statistics (Honors) (11-12) (Math Credit) HONORS:
+Introduction to Computer Science (10-12) (Math or Career & Tech Ed. credit) AP Principles of Computer Science (10-12) (Math or Career & Tech Ed. credit) AP Statistics (Honors) (11-12) (Math credit) HONORS:

 This is the advanced placement strand.
 These courses are for highly capable mathematics students and carry weighted grades.
-The courses in this strand are: Honors Geometry, Honors Algebra 2 with Trigonometry, Honors Pre-Calculus, and AP Calculus AB or BC.
+The courses in this strand are: Honors Geometry, Honors Algebra 2/Trigonometry, Honors Pre-Calculus, and AP Calculus AB or BC.
 Students successfully completing Algebra in the eighth grade have met the prerequisite for beginning this program.
 COMPETITIVE COLLEGE PREPARATION: